Downloading a Form to Your Computer

 Service Initiation Date — The contracted agency enters the date services are initiated.

 Schedule — Self-explanatory.
 The contracted agency may complete this section for initial referrals for applicable community care services.
 Do not complete for AFC, RC or ERS.

-Agency Contact Person — The contracted agency enters the name of the person the HHSC case manager should contact regarding the individual.
+Agency Contact Person — The contracted agency enters the name of the person the HHSC case manager should contact regarding the recipient.

-Telephone No. — The contracted agency enters the telephone number of the provider contact person.
+Phone No. — The contracted agency enters the phone number of the provider contact person.